MSc (Asian Studies), MSc (International Political Economy), MSc (International Relations) and MSc (Strategic Studies)

 Fee payable upon Acceptance of Offer of Admission

 #Non-refundable and payable upon acceptance of offer of admission.
-This amount is included as part of the tuition fee.
+This amount is included in the tuition fee.

 You may pay via internet using your VISA/Master Card at: